cran/yardstick/tests/testthat/_snaps/validation.md

       validate_numeric_truth_numeric_estimate("1", 1)
     Condition
       Error:
-      ! `truth` should be a numeric, not a string.
+      ! `truth` should be a numeric vector, not a string.

 ---